-At the time of writing, the current statutory regime under the Companies Act 2006 ("Companies Act") requires a company registered in England or Wales (with some very limited exceptions) to register the original copy of the instrument creating certain categories of security interest it creates (including a charge or mortgage over receivables constituting book debts) at Companies House within 21 days of creation of the security.
-Failure to do so is a criminal offence.
-From 6 April 2013 the regime is being amended pursuant to the Companies Act 2006 (Amendment of Part 25) Regulations 2013 which establishes a voluntary regime for the chargor or anyone interested in the charge, to register (including electronically) a statement of particulars of that charge and removes the criminal sanctions for non-registration.
-This regime will cover companies in England, Wales, Scotland and Northern Ireland and will apply whether the charge is over an asset in or outside of the UK.
+At the time of writing, the current statutory regime under the Companies Act 2006 (Companies Act) for charges created on, or after, 6 April 2013 is a voluntary regime allowing (with some very limited exceptions), within 21 calendar days (beginning with the day following the creation of a charge), the chargor company (registered in England or Wales) or anyone interested in the charge, to register (including in some cases electronically) a statement of particulars of that charge in order to avoid the charge becoming void for lack of registration.
+This regime will apply whether the charge is over an asset in or outside the UK.